kingofboxes/kobot-discord/README.md

 9. Cogs.
 The code has been refactored so that every module is a Cog (more OO-styled).
 10. Reddit search.
 This uses the CSE API to search and give me the results.
 Usage: !reddit <phrase>.
 11. Bot status.
 Usage: !change <phrase>.
+12. Twitch stream sync.
+If you're streaming, the bot will also stream and advertise your link.
+Change the name and URL inside system.py.

 ### Motivation
 1. Parroting was an introduction to using the discord.py and learning how to send messages.